Tropical Storm Danielle forms in the Atlantic

 But the storm is not currently a threat to any land.

-The storm’s maximum sustained winds were near 40 mph.
+The storm’s maximum sustained winds were near 40 mph (65 kph).
 Additional strengthening is forecast and the storm is expected to become a hurricane in two days or so, the U.S. National Hurricane Center said.

-The storm is centered about 960 miles west of the Azores and is moving east near 2 mph.
+The storm is centered about 960 miles (1,545 kilometers) west of the Azores and is moving east near 2 mph (4 kph).
 The hurricane center said the storm is expected to meander in the Atlantic over the next few days.

 The tropical storm comes amid what had been a calm hurricane season.
 It is the first time since 1941 that the Atlantic has gone from July 3 to the end of August with no named storm, Colorado State University hurricane researcher Phil Klotzbach had told The Associated Press earlier.